 6. Marvel at the Monaco Palace of Justice

-Next to the Cathédrale de Monaco lies the small, Neo-Florentine and curvy Palais de Justice, with “LEX”, the Latin word for “law”, carved above the main entrance.
-Unfortunately, tours aren’t available as the building is still used by the Monegasque judiciary – however, don’t miss the opportunity to check out its façade!
-Built in 1924 using sea tuff, the Monaco Palace of Justice presents a characteristic exterior with small mollusc shells and pebbles embedded in its walls.
+Next to the Cathédrale de Monaco lies the small, Neo-Florentine and curvy Palais de Justice.
+You can spot “LEX”, the Latin word for “law”, carved above the main entrance.
+Unfortunately, tours aren’t available as the building is still used by the Monegasque judiciary.
+However, don’t miss the opportunity to check out its façade!
+Built in 1924 using sea tuff, the Monaco Palace of Justice has a characteristic exterior with small mollusc shells and pebbles embedded in its walls.

 7. Learn more about the sea world at the Oceanographic Museum of Monaco

-The Oceanographic museum of Monaco opens daily (excluding the F1 Grand Prix weekend and Christmas) from 9.30am/10am to 6pm/8pm, with tickets ranging from 7€ to 20.50€ depending on the season.
+The Oceanographic museum of Monaco opens daily (excluding the F1 Grand Prix weekend and Christmas) from 9.30am/10am to 6pm/8pm.
+Tickets range from 7€ to 20.50€ depending on the season.

 8. Get the best sunset views at the Saint-Martin Gardens

 Just a stone throw from the Oceanographic Museum, the beautiful Jardins de Saint-Martin offer incredible views of the sea and Port de Fortvieille.
-Marvel at the koi carp pond and the many statues dotted throughout the gardens, including one of Prince Albert I dressed as a sailor and standing at the wheel of a boat facing the Mediterranean Sea.
+Marvel at the koi carp pond and the many statues dotted throughout the gardens.
+There’s one of Prince Albert I dressed as a sailor and standing at the wheel of a boat facing the Mediterranean Sea!